Doxing: Common techniques

-Once people have been exposed through doxing, they may be targeted for harassment through methods such as harassment in person, fake signups for mail and pizza deliveries, or through swatting (dispatching armed police to their house through spoofed tips).
+Once people have been exposed through doxing, they may be targeted for harassment through methods such as actual harassment in person, fake signups for mail subscriptions, food deliveries, bombarding the address with letters, or through "swatting"—the intentional dispatching of armed police teams to a person's address via falsely reported tips or through fake emergency services phone calls.
+The act of reporting a false tip to police—and the subsequent summoning of an emergency response team (ERT)—is an illegal, punishable offense in most jurisdictions, due to ERTs being compromised and potentially unavailable for real emergencies.
+It is, at the very least, an infraction in most US states (for first-time offenders); if multiple attempts are made, the charge increases to a misdemeanor (especially when the intention is harassment-based).
+Further repercussions include fines ranging from as low as US$50 up to US$2,000, six months spent in county jail, or both the fine and imprisonment.

 A hacker may obtain an individual's dox without making the information public.
 A hacker may look for this information to extort or coerce a known or unknown target.
 A hacker may also harvest a victim's information to break into their Internet accounts or take over their social media accounts.

 Doxing has also occurred in dating apps.
 In a survey conducted in 2021, 16% of respondents reported suffering doxing because of them.
-In a 2018 qualitative studio about intimate partner violence, 28 out of 89 participants (both professionals and survivors) reported the exposure of the victim's private information to third parties through digital technologies as a form of humiliation, shaming or harm frequently practiced by abusers, that may include the disclosure of intimate images and impersonation of the victim.
+In a 2018 qualitative study about intimate partner violence, 28 out of 89 participants (both professionals and survivors) reported the exposure of the victim's private information to third parties through digital technologies as a form of humiliation, shaming or harm frequently practiced by abusers, that may include the disclosure of intimate images and impersonation of the victim.

 Victims may also be shown their details as proof that they have been doxed as a form of intimidation.
 The perpetrator may use this fear to gain power over victims in order to extort or coerce.
 Doxing is therefore a standard tactic of online harassment and has been used by people associated with the Gamergate and vaccine controversies.

-Examples

-Doxing of abortion providers

-In the United States, in the 1970s and 80s (paper) and the 1990s (digitally), anti-abortion activists secured abortion providers' personal information, such as home addresses, phone numbers, and photographs, and posted them as a hit list.
-The courts later ruled this to be an immediate incitement to violence.
-Between 1993 and 2016, eight abortion providers were killed by anti-abortion activists, along with at least four police officers.

-Human flesh search engine

-Starting in March 2006, the Chinese Internet phenomenon of the "Human flesh search engine"（人肉搜索）shares much in common with doxing.
-Specifically, it refers to distributed, sometimes deliberately crowdsourced searches for similar kinds of information through use of digital media.